 11.1 After properly starting, a boat shall not sail through the starting line during a starting sequence.
-This ranks as an obstruction for the purposes of Part 2 of the RRS.
+This ranks as a continuous obstruction for the purposes of Part 2 of the RRS.
 Skippers in violation of this paragraph shall be subject to a DSQ imposed by the RC without benefit of a hearing.
-This modifies RRS 60.2, 63.1 and A5.
 However, when either end of the starting line as defined in SI 12.1 is removed, there is no line and therefore no obstruction exists!